 Information for those applying for MAJ R&D grants

-Announcements of the decisions : the end of April, 2019
+Announcements of the decisions : the end of March, 2020 (or before if all goes well!)

 Applications will be accepted from individuals, groups or commercial developers.
 Any current member of MAJ or any person belonging to a current sponsor company, apart from those on the vetting committee, are eligible to apply for and receive an award.